mm80843/T3.5/docs/Benef/PBN__Benef_246.md

 # __Reduced energy consumption__

-## Name of the Benefit

-The use of occupancy sensing setback thermostats can lead to reduced energy consumption by adjusting the temperature when rooms are unoccupied.

 ## Description of Benefits pertaining to Beneficiaries

 * [Implementing energy-efficient appliances can attract tenants seeking cost savings and a greener lifestyle.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_258.md)